korhanertancakmak/JAVA/src/Udemy/JavaProgrammingTimBuchalka/NewVersion/Section_16_InputOutputFiles/README.md

 and paste a copy right below it.
 With this pasted section, I'll first change the variable type, in the _try_ clause, from a **BufferedWriter** to a **FileWriter**.
-Next I'll remove the right hand side of the equation.
+Next, I'll remove the right-hand side of the equation.
 In place of that code, I'll insert just new **FileWriter**, passing that the literal, `take3.csv`, so a different file name for this one.
-Now, this doesn't compile,
+Now, this doesn't compile
 because the **FileWriter** class doesn't have a _newLine_ method.
 I'll remove those two statements for now.
-Before I run this, I want to set up code, for yet another writer class.
+Before I run this, I want to set up code for yet another writer class.
 Again, I'll copy this last try block statement, and paste a copy just below it.